ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 > [!warning]
 >
 > The TXT record is limited to 255 characters.
 However, in some cases, you can split your value into several records.
-Ask your service provider if they ask you to enter a value that exceeds the 255-character quota.
+Ask your service provider if they request to enter a value that exceeds the 255-character quota.
 >

 **SRV**: The SRV record is used to define information on the address of a server that manages a service.
 For example, it can indicate the address of a SIP server or the address of a server that allows the automatic configuration of an email software.